NYU Steinhardt and its partner schools offer generous support to make our residency affordable to applicants from diverse backgrounds.

 This is not a guarantee that you will be eligible for these awards.
 You must read about the requirements of the program and follow the steps required by the federal government.
 If you have questions, you should contact the U.S. Department of Education via the links above.

-Summer 2017 cost per credit is $1,596 with additional $800 fees for registration.
-Fall, Spring, and Summer 2018 cost per credit is $1,660 with additional $2,916 total fees for registration.
+Summer 2019 cost per credit is $1,726 with additional $849 fees for registration.
+Fall 2019, Spring 2020, and Summer 2020 cost per credit is estimated to be $1,795 with additional $3,018 total fees for registration.
 The Board of Trustees of New York University reserves the right to alter the fee schedule without notice.

 We seek a diverse group of applicants to become teaching residents and encourage you to apply and complete your financial aid application today.

-To determine your eligibility for need-based scholarships and to apply for student loans, you must complete and submit the Free Application for Federal Student Aid (FAFSA) for 2017-18 and 2018-19 and indicate that your data is to be sent to New York University, code number 002785.
-Both FAFSA applications must be submitted no later than June 1, 2018.
+To determine your eligibility for need-based scholarships and to apply for student loans, you must complete and submit the Free Application for Federal Student Aid (FAFSA) for 2018-2019 and 2019-20 as soon as possible and indicate that your data is to be sent to New York University, code number 002785.
+Your FAFSA must be on file at NYU by June 1, 2019 to receive consideration.

 Do not wait for an acceptance offer to submit your FAFSA materials.
-Once you've completed the FAFSA, NYU's Office of Financial Aid will send you a financial aid package shortly after you have an offer to participate in the Teacher Residency.
+NYU’s Office of Financial Aid will send you a financial aid package shortly after you have an offer to participate in the NYU Steinhardt Teacher Residency program.

-If you have questions about financial aid, please contact our enrollment specialists, who will connect you with a financial aid counselor upon admission who can answer your questions.
+If you have questions about financial aid, please contact our enrollment specialists, who will connect you with a financial aid counselor to answer your questions.